juliusgh/dolfinx-demos/dolfin-dolfinx-cheatsheet.md

 # DOLFIN/DOLFINx Cheat Sheet

-This cheat sheet can serve as a compact lookup table when migrating code for legacy DOLFIN to the new DOLFINx.
+This cheat sheet can serve as a compact lookup table for people transitioning from legacy DOLFIN to the new DOLFINx.
 For more details and background information you should consider following resources:

 - <https://docs.fenicsproject.org/dolfinx/main/python/>
 - <https://docs.fenicsproject.org/dolfinx/main/cpp/>